JohnGoldsmith/dotnetrdf-wiki/DeveloperGuide-1.9-Introduction.md

 # Migrating to 1.9

-Please see the [Libraries](Libraries) page for details on what libraries (and thus features) are currently available.
+Please see the [[Libraries|DeveloperGuide-1.9-Libraries]] page for details on what libraries (and thus features) are currently available.

-Please see the [Migrating to 1.9](Migrating) documentation for notes about some of the more developer visible changes and how to update your code to address them.
+Please see the [[Migrating to 1.9|DeveloperGuide-1.9-Migrating]] documentation for notes about some of the more developer visible changes and how to update your code to address them.